 thread 'main' panicked at 'index out of bounds: the len is 1

-but the index is 1', /stable-dist-rustc/build/src/libcollections/vec.rs:1307
+but the index is 1', src/main.rs:29:21

 note: Run with `RUST_BACKTRACE=1` for a backtrace.

-The line that states index out of bounds: the len is 1 but the index is 1 is an error message intended for programmers, and won’t really help our end users understand what happened and what they should do instead.
+The line index out of bounds: the len is 1 but the index is 1 is an error message intended for programmers.
+It won’t help our end users understand what happened and what they should do instead.
 Let’s fix that now.

 Improving the Error Message

-In Listing 12-8, we’re adding a check in the new function that will check that the slice is long enough before accessing index 1 and 2.
-If the slice isn’t long enough, the program panics, with a better error message than the index out of bounds message:
+In Listing 12-8, we add a check in the new function that will verify that the slice is long enough before accessing index 1 and 2.
+If the slice isn’t long enough, the program panics and displays a better error message than the index out of bounds message:

-Filename: src/main.rs
+src/main.rs

-// ...snip...
+// --snip--

 fn new(args: &[String]) -> Config {